Oklahoma court: Supreme Court McGirt ruling not retroactive

 The ruling could affect hundreds of state convictions that the court previously overturned, many of which resulted in federal charges and convictions, including murder convictions.
 Oklahoma inmates who thought they would get a new trial in federal court based on the July 2020 decision known as McGirt, including some on death row, could remain in state prison with their sentences upheld.

-Federal convictions would not be affected, according to Eastern District of Oklahoma assistant U.S. Attorney Kristin Harrington.
+Federal convictions would not be affected, according to Northern District of Oklahoma assistant U.S. Attorney Kristin Harrington.

 “This does not void federal convictions, the state and federal government’s are separate sovereigns” and can charge and convict people independently on the same charges, Harrington said.

-Note: This story has been corrected to show that Kristin Harrington and Clint Johnson are U.S. attorneys in the Northern District of Oklahoma, not the Eastern District.